Input text

 Restore state

 If you set a valid value for initial this integration will start with state set to that value.
-Otherwise, it will restore the state it had prior to Home Assistant stopping.
+Otherwise, it will restore the state it had before Home Assistant stopping.

 Scenes